monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-Established in the 14th century, it is the only Ladakh monastery that follows the Sakya sect of Buddhism.
-Home to more than 60 lamas, the monastery was constructed 500 years ago, and has a marvellous collection of ancient Thangas, walls adorned with sacred paintings, statues of Maitreya and Sakyamuni, Avalokitesvara (a thousand armed statue) and the blessing Buddha.
+Established in the 14th century, Matho Monastery is the only Ladakh monastery that follows the Sakya sect of Buddhism.
+Home to more than 60 lamas, the monastery was constructed 500 years ago and has a marvelous collection of ancient Thangkas, walls adorned with sacred paintings, statues of Maitreya and Sakyamuni, Avalokitesvara (a thousand-armed statue), and the blessing Buddha.

 15. Rangdum Monastery